By Sonya Sellmeyer, Consumer Advocate

 Another scam reported to the BBB uses fear and intimidation to get your Medicare card number and other personal information.
 In this scam, the caller says your Medicare will be discontinued if you don’t reenroll directly with them on the phone.

 Iowa SHIIP and SMP counselors are here to help you find the Medicare plan that best fits your unique needs or to report Medicare fraud.
-Iowa SHIIP and SMP are programs within the Iowa Insurance Division.
-Always remember to double-check with the Iowa Insurance Division to ensure an insurance agent is licensed and in good standing to do business in Iowa.
+Iowa SHIIP and SMP are programs within the Iowa Department of Insurance and Financial Services.
+Always remember to double-check with the Iowa Department of Insurance and Financial Services to ensure an insurance agent is licensed and in good standing to do business in Iowa.